 Maintaining a healthy bladder and bowels

-Keeping the urinary tract and bowels healthy is a good first step to preventing toilet problems and incontinence.
+Keeping the bladder, urinary tract and bowels healthy is a good first step to preventing toilet problems and incontinence.
 Here we share some tips to help a person with dementia, and some information on constipation.

 - Encourage the person to drink throughout the day.
-The recommended amount is six to eight glasses of fluids each day – more if the person has hard stools.
-Not drinking enough fluids, or not drinking them for long periods of time (for example, to avoid the need to go to the toilet during the night), can cause constipation.
+The recommended amount is six to eight glasses of liquids each day – more if the person has hard poo.
+Not drinking enough liquids can cause constipation.

 - Keep active.
 Walking every day (if the person is able to) helps with regular bowel movements.

-- Try to build going to the toilet into the person’s daily routine, and allow enough time for the person to empty their bowels.
-Trying to go a few minutes after a meal often works – many people favour going after breakfast.
+- Try to build going to the toilet into the person’s routine, and allow enough time for the person to empty their bowels.

-If a health professional has suggested the person with dementia might have an overactive bladder, they will also advise avoiding drinks which may irritate the bladder.
+If a health professional thinks the person with dementia might have an overactive bladder, they will suggest avoiding drinks that can irritate the bladder.
 This could include replacing tea, coffee, cola or alcohol with water, herbal teas, squash and diluted fruit juices.

-Women with mild dementia and urinary stress incontinence sometimes learn pelvic floor exercises, with the support of a specialist continence nurse or physiotherapist.
-These exercises can cure stress incontinence caused by weakness of the pelvic floor muscles due to childbirth or ageing.
+Women in the early stages of dementia who have urinary stress incontinence sometimes learn how to practise pelvic floor exercises, with the support of a continence adviser (a specialist nurse or physiotherapist).
+These exercises aim to reduce stress incontinence, caused by weakness of the pelvic floor muscles due to childbirth or ageing.

-If constipation is the cause of faecal incontinence, it is possible to massage the person’s abdomen to relieve the blockage.
-Specialist continence nurses can train you to use this technique, although being successful will depend on how the person with dementia reacts.
-It requires the person with dementia to co-operate, and they may not like this sensation.
+If constipation is the cause of faecal incontinence, it is possible to massage the person’s stomach to ease the blockage.
+Continence advisers can train you to use this technique.